Happy Birthday, Coleman Silk

 Coleman resigned from the faculty after the funeral and went a little mad.
 He gathers up the documents from the racism case and storms over to the house of his neighbor Nathan Zuckerman, whom he barely knows.
 Zuckerman is a novelist, the narrator of this novel and a stand-in for Philip Roth.
 Coleman wants Zuckerman to tell the story of his unjust treatment and the “murder” of his wife.
 Zuckerman politely declines, but the two older men become friends.

-Coleman determines to write the book himself.
-One night he has Zuckerman over for their weekly game of gin rummy and forties music, and all the tension and madness is gone from Coleman.
+Coleman determines to write the book himself and works obsessively at it.
+But one night he has Zuckerman over for their weekly game of gin rummy and forties music, and all the tension and madness is gone from Coleman.
 He has dropped the idea of writing the book.
 For the first time in their acquaintance, Coleman is happy.
 In a wonderful scene, he even gets Zuckerman to dance with him.
 What has changed?
 With the help of the new drug Viagra, Coleman has embarked on a love affair.
 Through his sexuality, Coleman’s life force, always formidable, has reasserted itself.

-There is just one problem: He is 71 and a retired college professor and his lover is a 34-year-old cleaning lady and milk maid.
-She is the abused ex-wife of a crazy Vietnam vet (whom Roth humanizes rather than treating like a cliche) who blames her for the death of their two children.
+There is just one problem: He is 71 and a retired college professor and his lover is a 34-year-old illiterate cleaning lady and milk maid.
+She is the abused ex-wife of a crazy Vietnam vet (whom Roth humanizes rather than treating like a cliché) who blames her for the death of their two children.
 Apparently not a good match, yet it is.
 These are two people who have lost a lot and who find sanity in each other and redemption through sex.
-And their sex is not just animal coupling: They spend time together–but the sex is the core of it.
+And their sex is not just animal coupling: They spend time together outside of bed–but the sex is the core of it.

 There’s a lot more to this novel I don’t want to reveal: Coleman has a big secret.
 It is a huge twist near the middle that colors the whole story.
 I am going to have a little trouble saying what I love about this novel while talking around the twist, but here goes: